apache/skywalking-java/docs/en/setup/service-agent/java-agent/Optional-plugins.md

 * Plugin of fastjson serialization lib in optional plugin folder.
 * Plugin of jackson serialization lib in optional plugin folder.
 * Plugin of Apache ShenYu(incubating) Gateway 2.4.x in optional plugin folder.
 Please only activate this plugin when you install agent in Apache ShenYu Gateway.
-* Plugin of trace sampler cpu policy in the optional plugin folder.
-Please only activate this plugin when you need limit agent sample when the agent process cpu usage is too high.
+* Plugin of trace sampler CPU policy in the optional plugin folder.
+Please only activate this plugin when you need to disable trace collecting when the agent process CPU usage is too high(over threshold).